zacksmash/zacksmash/README.md

 ### Hi there 👋

+I'm Zack!
+I'm a full-stack PHP developer in the Greater Salt Lake Area, Utah.
+I'm the Co-Founder of [Schematik](https://schematik.io), a web softwar development and technical consulting firm.
+We build sites, apps, software and we help make sure you're getting the most out of every line in your codebase.

+I love working in Laravel, VueJS, Statamic and Wordpress.
+I love creating automation tools to make developing easier and more fun.
+Let's work on a project together!

 <!--
 **zacksmash/zacksmash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.